czlee/debatekeeper-formats/.github/CONTRIBUTING.md

 ---------------------------

 Nothing of unusual significance here.
 All of the above also applies to new code—it's also licensed under the MIT License, and should be submitted in a pull request as usual.
 The main purpose of this page was to provide a guide for people who don't have an extensive coding background. 🙂

+You can delete all the text in the pull request template if you're submitting other code.
+The pre-filled text in pull requests is mainly to help people who are submitting a new debate format (and so that they can't miss the part about the MIT License).